Christmas in Italy

 Available in Italian: Natale in Italia

-Actually Christmas has pagan origins.
-In the old roman times it was the day in which the god Mitra was worshiped.
-Mitra represented the sun and was therefore connected to its crossing path in the sky.
-At a later time around the IV - V century A.D., after Christianity spread, the cult for Jesus, who for the Christians also represents light, took over that of Mitra.
+Christmas, however, has pagan origins.
+In Roman times, it was the chosen day of worship of the god Mitra, who represented the sun and was therefore connected to its path in the sky.
+After the spread of Christianity, around the IV - V century AD, the cult for Jesus, who for the Christians also represents light, took over that of Mitra.

-In our days when speaking of Christmas we refer to it as a period of time which goes from December 24th to January 6th and therefore includes Christmas Eve (December 24th), Christmas (December 25th), Saint Stephen (December 26th), New Year (night of December 31st - January 1st) and Epiphany (January 6th), this represented by a likeable old lady, who, in the night between January 5th and 6th, enters the houses riding a broom, bringing presents and filling socks with candies for the kids who behaved well and coal for the ones who behaved like rascals.
+Today, when speaking of Christmas, we refer to a period of time running from December 24th to January 6th.
+It includes Christmas Eve (December 24th), Christmas Day (December 25th), Saint Stephen's Day (December 26th), New Year's Eve (night of December 31st - January 1st) and the Epiphany (January 6th).
+This last festivity is embodied by a likeable old lady who, in the night between January 5th and 6th, flies around on a broomstick, bringing presents and filling stockings with candies for the kids who behaved well, or coal for those who behaved like rascals.

-December 24th Christmas Eve dinner in based on fish.
-Appetizers, fundamental in the Italian more important lunch/dinners, could be made of canapes with various kinds of pate (olives, artichokes, eggplants, etc.), sea salad, small artichokes and other vegetables preserved in oil (best if home made), toasted bread with butter and anchovies, if you got more to add - go right ahead!!
+In my family, Christmas Eve dinner is based on fish: appetizers, the ubiquitous, fundamental part of every serious Italian meal, will involve canapés with various kinds of paté (olives, artichokes, eggplants, etc.), seafood salad, artichokes hearts and other vegetables preserved in oil (best if home made), toasted bread with butter and anchovies, and more.

-First course could be "Pescatora Rice" (rice with sea food) or spaghetti with clams, to which a chickpea soup, Abbruzzese style, can be added.
+A typical first course would be a risotto alla pescatora, seafood risotto, or spaghetti with clams, to which a chickpea soup, Abbruzzese style, can be added.

-Going on to the second course, you'll be likely to find mixed fried fish, sea bream and bass cooked in the oven with potatoes and side salad, are the top of the line.
-Fried vegetables (artichokes, cauliflower, zucchini), which are instead part of the Roman tradition, are never missing.
+Going on to the second course, you'll be likely to find mixed fried fish, oven cooked seabass with potatoes and side salad.
+Fried vegetables (artichokes, cauliflower, zucchini), these belonging to the culinary tradition of Rome, are never missing.

-In both cases, to complete it all, various types of cheeses, then fruits, dried fruits and lots of sweets, everything soaked by a good wine, red or white, and rivers of sparkling wine, coffee and coffee killers (Grappa, Whiskey and other hard liquors)
+To complete it all, we'll have various types of cheeses, fruits, dried fruits and lots of sweets, everything sweetened by a good wine, red or white, and rivers of spumante, coffee and after coffee spirits, like grappa, whiskey and other hard liquors.